naddeoa/git-bulk/README.md

 Execute a `git reset` on each git repository.
 You can pass a `-h` or `--hard` switch as well.

+`git-bulk checkout` -
+Execute a `git checkout` on each git repository.
+Passing `-b branchName` is mandatory.
+This will checkout the branch on the target packages, or create it if it does not exist.

 `git-bulk rebase` -
 Execute a `git rebase` on each git repository.
 The rebase will only affect repos with changes, unless the `-a` flag is given.
 If the `-i` flag is given, then rebase will be run in interactive mode.
 Repo names/paths can also be specified to run rebase on a subset of repos.
 The -a flag is still required, even when specifying repo names manually that have no changes.

-## Future operations

-* `checkout` - For creating and changing branches in bulk, and in a subset repositories.
-* `branch` - For listing and deleting branches.